Overview

 Occasionally, it might be necessary to cancel a request.
 The Agency Worker who submitted the need has permissions in their dashboard to do this, as well as any Agency Reps assigned to the county the request was submitted in, any Agency Admins for the agency account overall, and also Regional Managers and Area Directors.

 Canceling a request typically happens if a request lacks clarity, contains inappropriate or confidential information, or doesn't align with CarePortal's standards.
-It's worth noting that canceling a request doesn't affect impact stats, like the Percentage of Requests Met or Children Served.
+It's worth noting that canceling a request does not affect impact stats, like the Percentage of Requests Met or Children Served.
 See the reasons for canceling requests below:

 Pausing a Request

 While it’s used less frequently, Agency Workers, Reps, Admins, Regional Managers, and Area Directors all have the ability to pause a request in the CarePortal dashboard.
 This can be helpful when a request needs to remain open but new responses need to be temporarily disabled—for example, to clarify details or address other considerations.
+The reason for pausing will need to be explained before the request is officially paused.
 Once clarity is achieved, any of these leaders can unpause the request.

-While a request is paused, no new responses can be made.
-However, if resources have already been offered by the community, a local church can still step up to Take the Lead / Commit & Claim on those resources.
+While a request is paused, no new responses can be made to it.
+However, if resources have already been offered by the community, a local church can still step up to Take the Lead and claim those resources.
 This ensures the church can connect with the agency worker or rep who submitted the request and continue serving the family, even while the request is paused.

 How to Close a CarePortal Request

-- When you click the "Close" button, a pop up will appear for you to select the appropriate "Reason for Closing".
-See below for a description of each option:
+When you click the "Close" button, a pop-up will appear for you to complete three simple steps:

 -